 100 Night Trial

 This feature doesn’t need any explanation.
 If you order the mattress and find that it’s not to your liking, then Purple will pick up the item and refund your money after 100 days.
 This type of flexible benefit is important because of the new and somewhat different technology Purple uses.
-In comparison, it’s innovation is different to many other mattresses on the market, and many people will love it, but some may not.
-If the latter is the case, then you can send it back before the 100 night period ends.
+In comparison, its innovation is different from many other mattresses on the market, and many people will love it, but some may not.
+If the latter is the case, then you can send it back before the 100-night period ends.
 It’s worth a try to see if the Purple mattress is for you.

-Whilst researching this product, I have taken a look at a ton of user reviews for this product, and most of them are quite positive.
+Whilst researching this product, I have looked at a ton of user reviews for this product, and most of the reports are quite positive.
 There are a few outliers, but most of the feedback told of a comfortable, cool mattress with firm support.
-As mentioned previously, the only negative reviews seemed to come from side sleepers.
-These reviewers appeared to think the mattress was too firm and didn’t sink enough.
+As mentioned previously, the only negative reviews and ratings seemed to come from stomach sleepers.
+These reviewers thought the mattress was too hard and didn’t sink enough.

-The rest of the crowd seemed to enjoy the support, and many people even claimed it alleviated back pain in only a short amount of time.
-Some side sleepers wrote a positive Purple mattress review, saying it provided sufficient support in the right places.
+The rest of the consumers seemed to enjoy the support, and many people even claimed it alleviated back pain and pressure points in only a short amount of time.
+Some stomach sleepers wrote a positive Purple mattress review, saying it provided sufficient support in the right places.
 Comfort is subjective, but the general sentiment is that Purple delivered on their promises.
 Users who get hot when they sleep seemed to see especially positive results.

 Purple Mattress Alternatives

-As with all of our mattress brand reviews we like to compare against some of the other hot models for sale at the time of review.
-For some reason or another, the Purple mattress might not be for everyone, so we’ve taken a look at some alternatives and documented them below.
+As with all of our ratings and mattress brand reviews, we like to compare against some of the other hot models for sale at the time of review.
+For some reason or another, the Purple mattress might not be for everyone, so we’ve looked at some alternatives and documented them below.
 All of these alternatives focus on various things such as the feel, price, cooling feature, and warranty.
 The alternatives to a Purple mattress are as follows: